uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.NewModelArray**
 ^^^^^^^^^^^^^^^^^^^^^^^^
-NewModelArray creates a new model from a model name.
+NewModelArray creates a new model array from a model name.

 Syntax: